aknietmaulen/Mikrokosmos/readme.md

 ## Usage

-### Default City
-The application defaults to displaying weather information for the city of Astana.
-Simply open the application, and the weather details for Astana will be shown.
+### Sigh Up and Log In
+Firstly login is required to use this app.
+I recommend using username 'sunki' with password '123'.

 ### Search for a City
 To get weather information for a different city:
 1. Enter the desired city name in the search input.
-2. Click the "Get Weather" button or press Enter.
+2. Click the "Get Weather" button.
-3. The application will fetch and display the weather details for the specified city.
+3. The application will display the weather information for the specified city.

+## Admin Page
+Admin Page stores user ID, username and encrypted password of all users.
+Admin can add and delete users.
+Admin username: 'akniet' Password: '123'

 ## Features
 - Current weather information (temperature, description, icon, date, location, time, etc.).
-- 5-day forecast with temperature and date details.
-- Air quality information (SO2, NO2, O3, PM2.5).
+- City information from Wikipedia.
-- Highlights such as sunrise, sunset, humidity, clouds, wind, and feels-like temperature.
+- Highlights such as humidity, clouds, wind, sunrise, sunset, and feels-like temperature.
-- Map display with a marker for the selected city.

 ## Technologies Used
 - HTML